 Analysis and Test Results

 There's no question that mountain bikes are expensive, and these days many complete full suspension bikes cost about as much, or more, than your first car.
-Fortunately, many brands are making affordable full suspension mountain bikes that are actually trail-worthy and you won't need to sell a kidney to purchase.
-Yes, you can spend upwards of $10,000 on a fancy new mountain bike, but you certainly don't have to to have a great time out on the trail.
+Fortunately for consumers, many brands are making affordable models that are actually trail-worthy and you won't need to sell a kidney to purchase.
+Yes, you can spend upwards of $10K on a fancy new mountain bike, but we're finding that you don't have to to have a great time out on the trail.

-Over the course of several weeks this spring and summer, our Tahoe based mountain bike testers rode all around the Tahoe Basin and surrounding areas.
+Over the course of several months, our Tahoe based mountain bike testers rode all around the Tahoe Basin and surrounding areas.
 All the bikes in our test selection were put through their paces on a wide range of trail types, with test laps that aimed to hit the full spectrum of mountain bike riding.
-Every aspect of each bike's performance was scrutinized and scored on four rating metrics that are discussed in greater detail below.
+Every aspect of each bike's performance was scrutinized and scored on three rating metrics that are discussed in greater detail below.

 All of the bikes reviewed here are different, with varying geometry numbers, component specifications, and strengths and weaknesses that define the way they perform out on the trail.
-When our testing concluded and the dust settled, the Canyon Spectral AL 6.0 was the clear winner of our Editor's Choice Award, offering performance and a build kit to price ratio that simply can't be touched by the competition.
+When our testing concluded and the dust settled, the YT Jeffsy AL Base was the clear winner of our Editor's Choice Award, offering performance and a build kit to price ratio that simply can't be touched by the competition.
 Other bikes excelled for different reasons, like our Best Buy Award winner the Giant Trance 3 2019 which offers a versatile and surprising capable ride at a great price.
-Our Top Pick for Climbing Award went to the Giant Stance 1 for its light weight, climbing efficiency, and quick handling.
+Our Top Pick for Versatility Award went to the Polygon Siskiu T8 for its confidence-inspiring trail manners, solid component specification, and well-rounded versatile performance.
 The Kona Hei Hei Trail 2019 also impressed our testers with its great all-around performance with an XC oriented feel earning it our Top Pick for XC Trail Riding Award.
 Read on to find out more about how all of the bikes reviewed here compared to each other.